jenkinsci/subversion-plugin/docs/kerberos-auth.md

 Restart the master/agent.

-# Configure your Jenkins job
+# Configure the Jenkins job

 Under Source Code Management / Subversion add just the URL of your repository and leave the credential empty.